the covid 19 pandemic and what it means for counselling in Nanaimo

 We're hearing from a lot of our clients about the specific challenges they and their families are dealing with.
 These include such concerns as: financial security, health concerns (especially for the elderly and vulnerable populations), feelings of isolation, depression and fear, etc.

-Please know that you aren't alone in this!
-And as isolated as you may feel, you don't have to go it alone.
+Please know that as isolated as you may feel, you don't have to go it alone.
 We are continuing to work hard to provide our clients and our community with compassionate, professional clinical support to help get through this difficult situation.
 Read on to learn about what we are doing to remain open and provide for a safety, what you can do for yourselves, and more...